SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 # Spells for the Modpack
 This file just contains ideas for spells that I want to add to the modpack.
 They will be catagorized based on the school they are a part of.
 I will give the gist of the themes of the spells, I may not follow them super closely just so there is more variety of spells.

+Spells will be obtained via rituals on the Altar block.

 Terms to note:
 - DMG: normal damage.
 - M-DMG: magic damage, pierces armor.